 In some cases, volunteer help and support was provided for more than three decades and included untold thousands of hours spent aiding Desani with his writings, his accommodations, procuring food and flowers, his legal and literary affairs and, inevitably, arranging for and providing financial help, companionship, and care to an aging, ailing friend and mentor.
 The group — once as close-knit and dysfunctional as any family — are today strangers again.

 Desani spent his last few years in failing health, cared for by an ever-shrinking group of former students, then 24-hour home care nurses, all Americans.
-He died at 91, far from his Summit-City, in a private home near Ft.
-Worth, Texas.
+He died at 91, far from his Summit-City, in a private home in Murphy, Texas, near Ft.
+Worth.

 An Incomplete Legacy